FlyingWorkshop/market-design/_sources/book/auction-theory.md

 sealed bidding
     Seller asks for single round of sealed bids.
 The highest bidder wins and pays its bid.

-    Common in selling real estate, timber,commodities, construction or service contracts (where “low bid” wins!).
+    Common in selling real estate, timber, commodities, construction or service contracts (where “low bid” wins!).
 It is also possible to use a second-price auction.

 ascending auction
     Price starts low, bidders (or auctioneer) raise price until only one bidder is left.